Team

 Science Editor

-Shawn has expertise in systematics, taxonomy, and evolutionary biology.
+Shawn has extensive expertise in systematics, taxonomy, and evolutionary biology.
 As co-author of Bird Families of the World, he has particular interest in higher level taxonomy and speciation.
 As part of his dissertation research at the University of Wyoming and postdoctoral research at the Lab of Ornithology, Shawn studied hybridization in sapsuckers, towhees, and orioles using genetic data, climate data, and behavior data to understand differences that can lead to the evolution of species.
-Shawn has been an avid birder since he was 8 years old and is excited to bring his knowledge, experience, and passion for birds and bird diversity to a new audience with Birds of the World project.
+Shawn has been an avid birder since he was 8 years old and is excited to bring his knowledge, experience, and passion for birds and bird diversity to a new audience with Birds of the World.

 Peter Boesman